Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/salmoncount/README.md

 ```

 `<image_repo_host>` here refers to the image repository host that you may
 upload this built docker image to if you so choose.
-It could allow updating or
-pulling the image to other devices more streamlined instead of having to build
-the image for each device.
-This could be something as simple as a public Docker
-Hub repo.
-Be sure to `docker login` before you decide to `docker push` the
-image.
-Read the relevant docs and references of these commands for more
-details.
+[See the updating docker
+image section](#uploading-the-docker-image) for more info.

 The device running this docker container ***must*** have the following format:
 ```